cca/koha_patron_import/readme.md

 ## Setup

 1. Install `gcloud` globally to get `gsutil` (`brew install google-cloud-sdk`)
-1. Set up a python virtual environment & install dependencies: `uv install`
+1. Set up a python virtual environment & install dependencies: `uv sync`
 1. Obtain access to CCA Integrations data in Google Cloud (contact the Integrations Engineer).
 There should be JSON files present for employees, students, pre-college students, and courses for recent terms.
 1. Obtain access to the "Active Accounts with Prox IDs" report in OneCard/TouchNet.
 Contact AIS <ais@cca.edu>.
 1. Go to your Koha staff side, find your patron record, go to **More** > **Manage API Keys** and create a new key.